mshetty149/Placer-and-router-software-for-VLSI/README.md

-//*
+//Input File Format
-3 3                  ->Number of gates and nets
+//Number of gates and nets ;
+3 3
-1 2 1 2              ->Gate number, Number of nets connected to gate, Net number 2 2 2 3
+//Gate number, Number of nets connected to gate, Net numbers;
+1 2 1 2
+2 2 2 3
 3 1 3
+//Number of pads;
-2                   ->Number of pads
+2
-1 1 0 100           ->Pad number, Net connected to net, Pad_x_pos, Pad_y_pos
+//Pad number, Net connected to net, Pad_x_pos, Pad_y_pos;
+1 1 0 100
 2 3 100 0
-*//

 USE BELOW LINK For Visualization of Placer output (Use one of the outputs present in placer_outputs folder)